Legitcode/ReactJSNews/_posts/2016-03-13-webpack-in-production.md

 }
 ```

 There's a few things going on here.
 First, we have a function at the top that will polyfill `require.ensure`.
 Why?
-Well, on this project we are server rendering our whole site as well, which I would rather not do, but due to the type of site we are building we have to.
+Well, on this project we are server rendering our whole site as well, which I would rather not do, but due to the type of site we are building: we have to.
 The next thing is the relative require path.
 I'm using this awesome [babel resolver plugin](https://github.com/jshanson7/babel-plugin-resolver) along with webpack's [resolve paths](https://webpack.github.io/docs/configuration.html#resolve) so that I can import files like this:

 ```js
 import Header from '../../master/header'